Home

 Copyright

-The protein sequences in the Allermatch tm database have been obtained, eventually after processing (e.g. removal of pro- and signal- peptides), from publicly available databases, including UniProt, EMBL, and PIR.
-It is therefore important that users of the Allermatch tm website respect the copyrights pertaining to the sequences.
+The protein sequences in the Allermatchtm database have been obtained, eventually after processing (e.g. removal of pro- and signal- peptides), from publicly available databases.
+It is therefore important that users of the Allermatchtm website respect the copyrights pertaining to the sequences.
 The following statements have been copied from the websites of the source databases:

 UniProt

-Most of the information available from this site is within the public domain.
-Public domain information on the NCBI Web pages may be freely downloaded and reproduced.
-However, it is requested that in any subsequent use of this work, NCBI be given appropriate acknowledgment.
+Information that is created by or for the US government on this site is within the public domain.
+Public domain information on the National Library of Medicine (NLM) Web pages may be freely distributed and copied.
+However, it is requested that in any subsequent use of this work, NLM be given appropriate acknowledgment.

 Molecular Database Availability